Improving Code Autocompletion with Transfer Learning: Experimental Setup

 \subsection{Training}

 Each of the software language models were trained in two phases.
 The first phase is pretraining, in which models are shown a large number of source code examples drawn from a dataset with concept drift from the evaluation dataset.
 The second phase is fine-tuning where models are shown source code examples drawn from the same distribution as the evaluation dataset.
+Some models are fine-tuned twice (e.g. row 3 of Table~\ref{tab:ab-results}) to achieve knowledge transfer across two different axes).
 All models were trained for up to twenty epochs (with early termination at convergence) using Nvidia Tesla V100 GPUs.
 The learning rates for pretraining and fine-tuning were set to $5^{-4}$ and $5^{-6}$ respectively\footnote{We reduced the fine-tuning learning rate after observing models abandoning solutions discovered during pretraining and overfitting the smaller fine-tuning datasets.}.